Mielek/openweathermap-api-client/README.md

 mvn clean install -DskipTests
 ```
 Project does not contain OpenWeatherMap api key that's why invoking maven require `-DskipTests`.
-Running tests project test are described in [this](#invoking-project-tests) section.
+How to prepare project for running JUnit tests is described in [this](#invoking-project-tests) section.

 ### Usage